mvs-org/docs-mvs-org/source/zh-cn/api_v3/account.md

 ***

 * ### `getnewaccount`
-    Generate a new account from this wallet.
+    Generate a new account from this wallet if account is specified.
+    Generate a new address and private key if account is not specified.
     * Parameters (optional)
     1. `-l` or `[--language]` Options are 'en', 'es', 'ja', 'zh_Hans', 'zh_Hant' and 'any', defaults to 'en'.
     * Parameters (positional)
-    1. `ACCOUNTNAME` Account name.
+    1. `ACCOUNTNAME` Account name, default "".
-    2. `ACCOUNTAUTH` Account password/authorization.
+    2. `ACCOUNTAUTH` Account password/authorization, default "".
     ```js
     params:[
         "ACCOUNTNAME",